benjaminoakes/getoffpocket/_posts/2025-06-16-get-off-pocket.md

 ### Step 2: Convert Your Pocket Export for Wallabag

-Wallabag doesn't directly import Pocket's export format.
+Your Wallabag server may not directly import Pocket's export format.
 Luckily, a community-made tool makes conversion simple.

 {% assign pocket_to_wallabag_url = 'https://benjaminoakes.github.io/pocket-to-wallabag/' %}
 {% assign pocket_to_wallabag_url_with_referral = pocket_to_wallabag_url | append: utm_and_rby %}